wasp-lang/wasp/README.md

 For more details (including installing on Windows) check out [the docs](https://wasp-lang.dev/docs).

+# Bash completion
+Wasp CLI comes with a bash completion plugin which you can find in <url-to-the-bash-completion-script>.

+To install it, simply download the above script to your chosen directory and then
+- on Linux: add `source <your-download-wasp-completion-script` to your profile at `~/.bashrc`
+- on MacOS (OS X): add `source <your-download-wasp-completion-script` to your profile at `~/.bash_profile`

 # This repository

 This is the main repo of the Wasp universe, containing core code (mostly `waspc` - Wasp compiler) and the supporting materials.